hhakanbayraktar/MarsTerrainRobot/README.md

 # Mars Terrain Robot
-It is developed with .Net 6.0 framework.
+It is developed with .Net 6.0